Economic chill dulls Chinese appetite for some luxury brands

 Last week, Tiffany & Co. showed how much well-heeled Chinese tourists matter to retailers abroad.
-Shares in the jeweler known for $5,000 watches and $400 silver baby spoons fell 12 percent after its CEO said they were spending less.
+Shares in the jeweler known for US$5,000 watches and US$400 silver baby spoons fell 12 per cent after its CEO said they were spending less.

 In Hong Kong, the top shopping destination for mainland travelers, only a dozen visitors were in Tiffany's flagship store one afternoon last week.
 Many looked without buying.

+But this year, shoppers are skittish amid cooling economic growth, trade tension with Washington and weak real estate and stock markets.

-The spending shift could have big implications for retailers who've been catering to them and now will have to work even harder to get their dollars.
+The spending shift could have big implications for retailers who've been catering to them with various amenities but now will have to work even harder to get their dollars.

 "Consumers are just not as excited about spending that kind of money right now," said Ben Cavender of China Market Research Group.